-If both parents or at least one parent is applying for a U.S. visa at the same time as a child under the age of 14 years, the child need not visit the consulate for an interview, and the parent(s) may bring in the child’s application and apply on the child’s behalf.
+If both parents or at least one parent is applying for a U.S. visa at the same time as a child under the age of 14 years, the child does not need to visit the consulate for an interview.
+The parent(s) may bring in the child’s application and apply on the child’s behalf.

 - Arrive no more than 30 minutes before your scheduled appointment time.
 However, arrive at least 15 minutes in advance.

 - Bring all the mandatory and supporting documents with you.

 - Please review the security measures in advance regarding what can or cannot be brought to the interview.

 - Pass through the security checkpoint and enter the waiting room.

 - Submit your Form DS-160 confirmation page and other documents at the intake windows.

 - Wait in the waiting room until called for fingerprint scanning at the fingerprinting windows.

 - Once fingerprinting is done, wait until you are called for your interview with a visa officer at the interview windows.